Youth to Israel Adventure (Y2I)

 Do Y2I teens meet Israeli teens?

-Yes!
-Israeli teens join Y2I teens for four days.
+- Yes!
+Israeli teens will join Y2I teens for a couple of days.
 This is called a mifgash.
 The mifgash is often the highlight of the Y2I experience for many teens.
 The mifgash is a priceless opportunity for American and Israeli teens to meet, get to know each other, and make life-long friendships.

-How will get detailed information about the packing list, money exchanging, roommates and group assignments?
+How will I get detailed information about the packing list, money exchanging, roommates and group assignments?

-A trip orientation meeting will be held in the spring to provide teens and parents all the details about the trip and to answer questions teens and parents may have.
+- The trip orientation meeting will take place on Sunday, April 28, 3-4:30 p.m. to provide teens and parents all the details about the trip and to answer questions teens and parents may have.

-Who can I contact to get more information about 2021 Y2I?
+Who can I contact to get more information about the 2024 Youth to Israel Adventure?